Commission welcomes European Parliament vote for safer products and better market surveillance Julkaistu: 16/04/2014, Viimeisin päivitys: 30/06/2015

 European Commission Vice-President Antonio Tajani, Commissioner for Industry and Entrepreneurship, said: "I am pleased the Parliament has voted in favour of new measures for safer, compliant products, to both protect consumers from health risks and protect business from unfair competition.
-Consistent market surveillance across the EU is necessary to avoid weak spots which threaten the public interest and create unbalanced trading conditions.
-We now look to the Council to also approve these measures".
+Consistent market surveillance across the EU is necessary to avoid weak spots which threaten the public interest and create unbalanced trading conditions."

 The European Commission welcomes European Parliament vote in favour of new rules to improve the safety of consumer products circulating in the EU's internal market - including those imported from outside the EU - and to step-up market surveillance concerning all non-food products.